International Email Marketing: The Definitive Guide

 The European Union anti-spam legislation is quite clear:

 For the most part, you cannot send direct marketing emails to individuals without prior consent.
 For example, a subscriber opting-in to receive newsletters from you counts as prior consent.
-However, while the specific laws for each EU country varies, this will change when GDPR is enforced by May 2018.
+However, while the specific laws for each EU country varies, this has changed since GDPR was enforced in May 2018.

-Until then, here are the specific email marketing laws by country:
+For reference, here were the specific email marketing laws by country:

 Any promotional email sent to countries within the EU must include an opt-out option, usually in the form of an unsubscribe link within the email campaign.
 This means that if the recipient wants to opt-out, they will be taken off your email list.
 Any further emails sent to them after they have opted-out are classified as unsolicited email.